-The “Log Book” feature, a “Gold” level feature of dynotags, enables the tag owner to attach a maintenance/visitor log book to any dynotag.
+The “Log Book” feature, a “Gold” level feature of dynotags, enables the tag owner to attach a maintenance/visitor log book to a Dynotag Smart ID.
 By default, this feature is turned off.

 There are many uses of Log Book, depending on the physical tag they are used on.

 - On a sticker ID, the Log Book can be used as a maintenance recorder.
 Attach one to your vehicle, HVAC, lawn mower, boat, refrigerator – anything you need maintenance records on.

 - On a Medical ID, the Log Book can be used to record your physician visit dates and any significant events you may want to record.
 You can keep such records safe for your viewing only by keeping them hidden from third parties – so only the tag owner can “see” them.
 See the “Moderate Log Book” setting below.

 - On a Smart Property ID, such as a luggage tag or a keychain tag, you can use LogBook to record maintenance events, loss/recovery events and even well wishes from friends – as a visitor log.

 - On a Smart Pet ID, the Log Book can be used as a recorder of significant events for your pet, such as veterinarian visits, immunizations, grooming records, etc.

 In order to use a Log Book, you first have to “Enable” the functionality on the specific record.

 - Clicking the record’s button on “My Tags” screen

 - In the “Record Dashboard”, click the “Settings” icon , and expanding the “Logbook” section.